ishakumbam/BurnTrack/README.md

 ### 1. User Stories

-#### ✅ Required Must-have Stories
+#### Required Must-have Stories
-- User can input an activity and duration to get calories burned
+- [ ]User can input an activity and duration to get calories burned
-- User sees results on the same screen or in a result view
+- [ ]User sees results on the same screen or in a result view
-- User sees error messages for invalid inputs
+- [ ]User sees error messages for invalid inputs
-- User can view a list of past searches
+- [ ]User can view a list of past searches
-- App shows a loading indicator while fetching
+- [ ]App shows a loading indicator while fetching

-#### ✨ Optional Nice-to-have Stories
+#### Optional Nice-to-have Stories
-- User can save favorite activities
+- [ ]User can save favorite activities
-- User sees graphs of weekly burned calories
+- [ ]User sees graphs of weekly burned calories
-- User can log in/out and track history per account
+- [ ]User can log in/out and track history per account
-- User gets motivational tips based on activity
+- [ ]User gets motivational tips based on activity

 ---